-According to the Institute of International Education, around 94,562 international students studied at community colleges in the U.S. during academic year 2017–2018.
-And for good reason - community colleges provide an excellent opportunity to get a quality education at a low price, and if you’re unsure what you want to do after college, community college gives you an opportunity to explore different areas of study before completing your degree or transferring to a traditional four-year college Did you know?
-Just 35% of high school students planning to attend a 2- or 4-year school know what the exact job they’d like to have, according to Higher Ambitions: How America Plans for Post-secondary Education.
+According to the Institute of International Education, around 39,849 international students studied at community colleges in the U.S. during academic year 2021–2022.
+And for good reason - community colleges provide an excellent opportunity to get a quality education at a low price, and if you’re unsure what you want to do after college, community college gives you an opportunity to explore different areas of study before completing your degree or transferring to a traditional four-year college.

 If you’re consider applying to a community college in the U.S., there are a few key materials you need to provide:

-- Proof of Payment: Some schools may ask for proof that international students can cover the cost of attendance.
+3. Proof of payment: Some schools may ask for proof that international students can cover the cost of attendance.
 Depending on the institution, this could include bank statements, pay stubs, or other indications of your or your family’s financial status.